PLEASE BE IN TOUCH!

 John Hamilton Gillespie & Sarasota History

-"The Father of Sarasota," John Hamilton Gillespie, was born in 1852 in Edinburgh, Scotland, twenty years before fellow Scot Donald Ross.
+“The Father of Sarasota”, John Hamilton Gillespie, was born October 14, 1852 in Edinburgh, Scotland, twenty years before fellow Scot Donald Ross.

-John Hamilton Gillespie arrived here in 1886 to assist the failing Florida Mortgage and Investment Company, a development company partially owned by his father in Edinburgh.
+John Hamilton Gillespie arrived in Sarasota in 1886 from colonial service in Australia, to assist the failing Florida Mortgage and Investment Company, a development company partially owned by his father in Edinburgh.
 The company had enticed a group of Scottish colonists to Sarasota in 1885 to help settle its 50,000-acre holdings, including most of the land constituting the present City of Sarasota.

 The settlers arrived to find most of the company's promises unfulfilled.
 John Hamilton Gillespie was dispatched to improve the situation.
 Many disillusioned colonists left, however, and the company entered liquidation proceedings.
 John Hamilton Gillespie remained in Sarasota after the court appointed him to manage the assets of the company there.